miguelalba96/github.io/_posts/21-11-29-Tensorflow-low-level-API.md

     return x
 ```

-Then we can refine a bit the `Dense` layer of the TF [documentation](https://www.tensorflow.org/api_docs/python/tf/Module) with the tweaks from the `Conv2D` layer previously defined as follows:
+Next, we can refine the `Dense` layer of the TF [documentation](https://www.tensorflow.org/api_docs/python/tf/Module) a bit with the tweaks of the `Conv2D` layer defined above as follows:

 ```python
 class Dense(tf.Module):